cashubtc/nuts/bonded-pol.md

 proposed_epoch.previous_global_digest == active_epoch.global_digest
 ```

+The active bond output MUST have aged by at least `MIN_EPOCH_BLOCKS`.
+The publication input MUST set `nSequence >= MIN_EPOCH_BLOCKS`, and the publication leaf MUST enforce `<MIN_EPOCH_BLOCKS> OP_CHECKSEQUENCEVERIFY`.
+This prevents the mint from accelerating epoch-based lifecycle deadlines.

 The covenant MUST verify every proposed keyset manifest signature, reconstruct `global_digest`, and verify the sorted keyset commitment root, every keyset sum, and the total outstanding balance.
 The proposed keyset list MUST contain every unexpired keyset exactly once, as required by NUT-XX.

 For every keyset present in both epochs, the publication witness MUST contain one NUT-XX consistency proof for the issued MMR and one for the spent MMR.
 The covenant MUST execute the NUT-XX consistency algorithm and require each proof to resolve exactly from the active epoch's size, root, and sum to the proposed epoch's size, root, and sum.